-A child entering the pre-kindergarten program of the Charlotte-Mecklenburg Schools in 2009-2010 must be four years old on or before Aug.
-31, 2009, and must indicate a need for preschool as determined by a screening assessment, a parent survey and income.
+A child entering the pre-kindergarten program of the Charlotte-Mecklenburg Schools in 2010-2011 must be four years old on or before Aug.
+31, 2010, and must indicate a need for preschool as determined by a screening assessment, a parent survey and income.
 Call (980) 343-5950 for more information about the screening process or about pre-kindergarten in general.
-Because of a change in NC law, in 2009-2010, students must be 5 years old on or before Aug.
-31, 2009, to enter kindergarten.
+Students must be 5 years old on or before Aug.
+31, 2010, to enter kindergarten.
 Parents interested in early admittance to the kindergarten program should contact the Talent Development/Advanced Studies office at (980) 343-6955.